Serious Incidents or Persistent Poor Behaviour

 - To seek support from the supervising adult if they need some support.

 Failure to comply with these expectations will lead to more serious sanctions being used.

 If a pupil is laced in pastoral isolation on three occasions in a week, they may be required to remain in isolation until a parent/carer meeting has been completed.
 Repeated behaviour of this manner is likely to lead to more serious sanctions.

 The decision of a fixed term external suspension is taken by the Principal where behaviour is deemed severe, they may be externally suspended if they demonstrate persistent poor behaviour or if they jeopardise the safety and security of any member of the academy community.

 A fixed term suspension can also be for parts of the school day.
 The length of the fixed term suspension will be determined by the severity of the incident or the persistence of the behaviour.
 Incidents leading to suspension may have occurred inside or outside of the academy.
 Suspended pupils will be issued work to complete.
-Pupils will not be allowed back into the academy until this meeting has taken place.
+Pupils will be allowed back into the academy; however the meeting should take place at the earliest convenience.